logo

 When brewing tea with a tea bag

-At the cafe, at home, and at the office
+At a cafe, at home, or in the office

 6